kyverno/website/content/en/docs/Writing policies/match-exclude.md

   - name: no-LoadBalancer
     match:
       resources:
-        names:
-        - "prod-*"
+        name: "prod-*"
-        - "staging"
         kinds:
         - Service
 ```

-This will now match on only Services that begin with the name "prod-" **OR** have the name "staging" but not those which begin with "dev-" or any other prefix.
+This will now match on only Services that begin with the name "prod-" but not those which begin with "dev-" or any other prefix.
 In both `match` and `exclude` statements, [wildcards](/docs/writing-policies/validate/#wildcards) are supported to make selection more flexible.

 {{% alert title="Note" color="info" %}}
-Kyverno also supports `resources.name` which allows you to pass in only a single name rather than a list, but `resources.name` is being deprecated in favor of `resources.names` and will be removed in a future release.
+`resources.name` is being deprecated in favor of `resources.names` and will be removed in a future release.
 {{% /alert %}}

 In this snippet, the `match` statement matches only resources that have the group `networking.k8s.io`, version `v1` and kind `NetworkPolicy`.
 By adding Group,Version,Kind in the match statement, you can be more selective as to which resources you wish to process.